maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * New "WebMvc.fn" programming model, analogous to the existing "WebFlux.fn":
   * A functional alternative to annotated controllers built on the Servlet API.
   * [WebMvc.fn Kotlin DSL](https://docs.spring.io/spring/docs/5.2.0.RC2/spring-framework-reference/languages.html#router-dsl).
+* Request mapping performance optimizations through caching of the lookup path per `HandlerMapping`, and pre-computing frequently used data in `RequestCondition` implementations.
+* Improved, compact logging of request mappings on startup.

 ### Spring WebFlux

 * [Support for Kotlin Coroutines](https://docs.spring.io/spring/docs/5.2.0.RC2/spring-framework-reference/languages.html#coroutines).
 * Server and client now use Reactor [checkpoints](https://projectreactor.io/docs/core/release/reference/#_the_checkpoint_alternative) to insert information about the request URL being processed, or the handler used, that is then inserted into exceptions and logged below the exception stacktrace.
+* Request mapping performance optimizations through pre-computing frequently used data in `RequestCondition` implementations.
+* Improved, compact logging of request mappings on startup.

 ### Spring Messaging